 Bradford, England’s 5th largest city by population, has a rich history and diverse community but some parts suffer some of the worst levels of social and economic deprivation in the UK.
 For example:

-Despite these problems, Bradford retains many of the great buildings of its heyday, and of these, given its prominent location, the Bradford Odeon, opened in 1930, is probably the most important.
-Bradford Live will transform this building into a professionally-run, mid-size live music/performance and exhibition venue.
+Despite these problems, Bradford retains many of the great buildings of its heyday, and of these, given its prominent location, the building (first opened in 1930) is probably the most important.
+This ambitious and exciting project will transform the former cinema in central Bradford into a commercially viable, sustainable, world-class, 4,000 capacity live music/events venue run by the NEC Group International and put Bradford firmly back on the national touring circuit.
 The new venue will be a ‘game changer’ for the City and wider District.

 Specifically, it will:

 • regenerate a key city centre building that overlooks, and forms the backdrop to, the City’s flagship £26m City Park development.